SharmaKumarRohit/Hotel-Management/README.md

-# Node Hotel Application
+# Node Hotel Application (Backend API)

-The Node Hotel application is a Node.js-based system developed using the Express.js framework, with MongoDB as the chosen database.
+The Node Hotel application is a `Node.js-based system` developed using the `Express.js framework`, with `MongoDB` as the chosen database.
 This application manages information related to persons (staff), menu items and task management.
-It exposes specific endpoints to handle CRUD (Create, Read, Update, Delete) operations for persons, menu items and task management.
+It exposes specific endpoints to handle `CRUD` (Create, Read, Update, Delete) operations for persons, menu items and task management.

+The project uses `MongoDB Atlas` as the cloud database for data storage, and the server is `hosted on Render`, making the API accessible online for frontend usage and deployment experience.

 ## Endpoints